-Applying for regulatory approvals to complete a shoreline project can be challenging.
+Applying for regulatory approvals to complete a land or shoreline project can be challenging.
 To help simplify the permitting process, the State of Washington has a single application form that is mutually accepted by the jurisdictional agencies, called the Joint Aquatic Resource Permit Application (JARPA).
-To begin the permitting process, Chelan PUD encourages Applicants to contact their local City or County office for pre-application consultation, as well as other potential jurisdictional agencies to assess the feasibility of their proposed project before beginning the permitting process.
-The JARPA process is outlined more fully in Section 4.0 of this document and is available on-line at www. epermitting.wa.gov/.
-Chelan PUD Real Estate Services staff is also available to discuss project-specific considerations.
-The steps listed in Table 3-1, below, outline how an applicant might move through the permitting process, including review and approvals by Chelan PUD.
+To begin the permitting process, Chelan PUD encourages applicants to contact their local City or County office for pre-application consultation, as well as, other potential jurisdictional agencies to assess the feasibility of their proposed project before beginning the permitting process.
+The JARPA process is outlined more fully in Section 4 of this document and is available on-line at www.epermitting.wa.gov/.
+Chelan PUD Real Estate Services staff is also available to discuss Project specific considerations.